-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.
+If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the Governing Board's Personnel, Safeguarding and Performance Review Committee, which will be formed of the first three, impartial, Governors available.
 This is the final stage of the complaints procedure.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 10 school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the Clerk in writing (either by letter or email), via the school office or by emailing clerk@st-neot.cornwall.sch.uk, within 10 school days of receipt of the Stage 1 response.